CamilaJaviera91/Movie-Recommendation-System/README.md

 # Movie Recommendation System

-Development of a recommendation system using a movie dataset.
-Store the information in PostgreSQL and use Python to build a machine learning model that suggests movies based on user preferences, utilizing PostgreSQL, Pandas, and Scikit-learn tools.
+This repository contains the development of a recommendation system using a movie dataset.
+It stores information in PostgreSQL and utilizes Python to build a machine learning model that suggests movies based on user preferences, leveraging PostgreSQL, Pandas, and Scikit-learn.

 ## Database Schema